auraphp/auraphp.github.io/_posts/2013-12-12-aura-v2-web-project.markdown

 author : Paul M. Jones
 ---

-*Updated July 16, 2014 to reflect version 2.x changes in the examples.*

 (In this series, we have been discussing the improvements over Aura v1 that are being incorporated into v2.)